iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Smooth Gradient Descend The Basics.md

 This recovers the ordinary gradient descent with constant stepsizes.
 However, this analysis reveals that slowly longer stepsizes would still retain the same convergence rate.

+**Remarks**

+We take a careful look into the inequalities used in the proof, and it won't be difficult to see that they have generalizations under the context of Bregman Divergences.